 - UMaine Needs Your Support

 Our number one concern is that you and your family are safe and healthy.

-This is a trying time for everyone.
+This is a challenging time for everyone.
 Many of our alumni and friends have asked us what they can do to help.
-Black Bears always come together to provide support where we can.
-The University of Maine will be facing tremendous financial challenges going forward.
-Any gift that you make will help.
+In these times, we come together to help where we can.
+The University of Maine will be facing tremendous financial challenges going forward, any gift that you make will help.

 During these times of extraordinary need, Congress has made it easier to make charitable gifts in 2020.
 Under the CARES Act, even individuals who do not itemize will be allowed to claim a deduction of up to $300 for qualified charitable contributions.
 Under this new law, non-itemizing donors could receive this deduction in addition to the standard deduction.

 Thank you for your consideration and take care,